graysky2/kernel_compiler_patch/README.md

 ## WARNING
-This version of the patch requires gcc version 4.9+ to work.
+These versions of the patch requires gcc version 4.9+ to work.
 If you are using an older version of gcc, please see the outdated_versions directory for a compatible patch!
+Also note that one will only work on kernel versions <3.15.0 and the other will only work on kernel version >=3.15.0 so please download the correct version for your task.

 #Kernel_gcc_patch